What are Polyphenols?

 Health Benefits of Polyphenols

 Polyphenols offer plants protection against the sun’s radiation and help defend against disease.
 Just like they protect plants, they protect us in a similar way by acting as antioxidants to help combat inflammation and aid in improving immunity.
 They play a key role in gut health by helping to defend against bad bacteria while increasing the production of good bacteria.
-One of their biggest benefits comes from their ability to activate AMPK or AMP-activated protein kinase.
-AMPK is an enzyme that plays a critical role in metabolism.
+One of their biggest benefits comes from their ability to activate AMP-activated protein kinase or AMPK.
+AMPK is one of the central regulators of metabolism and aids in the repair of damaged tissue.

 Promote Tissue Repair